What is authoritative parenting?

 But there are other factors, too.

-It’s likely that the benefits of authoritative parenting are maximized when the whole community is organized along authoritative principles.
+It's likely that the benefits of authoritative child-rearing are maximized when the whole community is organized along authoritative principles.
 For instance, when the school climate is authoritative, kids from authoritative families may find it easier to fit in (Pellerin 2004).

-In addition, some studies have reported ethnic differences--that for African-American and Chinese-Americans, there is little or no difference in academic performance between kids from authoritarian and authoritative homes.
+In addition, some studies have reported ethnic differences--that for African-American and Chinese-Americans, there is sometimes little or no difference in academic performance between kids from authoritarian and authoritative homes.

 Why?
 Researchers have posed several different explanations, which you can read about in this article that contrasts the effects of authoritarian parenting with the effects of authoritative parenting.

 Nevertheless, there is remarkable agreement across studies.
 From Argentina to China, from the United States to Pakistan, the authoritative parenting style is consistently associated with superior outcomes (Steinberg 2001).